Home

 Hookworms

-Hookworms literally "hook" themselves to the intestinal wall of your cat.
-Since hookworms are tissue feeders, they can cause blood loss, which results in anemia.
-An infected cat may also experience poor hair coat, intestinal illness, and weight loss.
-The good news for cat hookworm infestation is that most of the pet medication used to treat roundworms will also kill hookworms.
+The good news on hookworm infestation is that most of the pet medication used to treat roundworms will also kill hookworms.
 At least two treatments are needed to rid your cat of this worm.

 Tapeworms

-Tapeworms are made up of a long series of "segments."
+These worms are made up of a long series of "segments."
 Each segment contains maturing eggs.
-The segments drop off the worm, and along with their eggs are passed from the cat in the stool.
+The segments drop off the end of the worm's body, and along with their eggs are passed in the stool.
 When they dry out, they actually look like grains of rice.
-Cat owners have been known to spot them around the cat's anus or in heavily traveled areas.
-Sometimes anal irritation and excessive licking are observed.

-These particular worms do not usually cause any visible symptoms of illness.
+Some cats will show no visible symptoms of illness.
 It should be noted that you cannot properly address the tapeworm issue without also addressing the flea problem.

 Heartworms